tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.rebalancing_is_in_progress()

-    A flag indicating whether rebalancing is in progress.
+    Return a flag indicating whether rebalancing is in progress.
 The result is true if the node is currently applying routes received from a rebalancer node in the special fiber.